ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer.md

 ```

 ## Step 2
->Step 1 is  agood beginning, but we will have to change it
+>Step 1 is  a good beginning, but we will have to change it
 >so that we can make a bigger faster game.
 >
->In this step we build a framework for our game.
+>In step 2, we build a framework for our game.
 >This framework helps us keep the code organized.
 >It also makes it easier to adjust and change the code as we need.